-Contributed by Duffy’s Napa Valley Rehab clinical team member Kathryn Taylor, MA, LPC/MHSP.
+Contributor: Duffy’s Napa Valley Rehab clinical team member Kathryn Taylor, MA, LPC/MHSP

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), nearly 8 million American adults suffered from a combination diagnosis of a substance use disorder and a mental health condition (known as a co-occurring disorder) in 2014.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), nearly 8 million American adults suffered from a susceptibility to co-occurring disorders which is a combination diagnosis of a substance use disorder and a mental health condition in 2014.

 The Relationship Between Addiction And Co-Occurring Disorders